-I’ve used a good many models: ChatGPT, Claude, Gemini, Copilot, Llama, Grok, DeepSeek, and even Palmyra (writer.com).
+As a content writer in the tech industry, I’ve used a good many AI models: ChatGPT, Claude, Gemini, Copilot, Llama, Grok, DeepSeek, Palmyra (writer.com).
 In the hands of pro writers who know what they’re doing, all of these LLMs are more than capable.
-What separates content teams today is not the model they use but the “everything else” around it—where the team works, what the AI can access, whether context carries forward or evaporates, whether institutional knowledge accumulates or disappears.

-Six considerations for building an AI-first content environment
+Six considerations for building AI-powered content operations

 1. Context

 When I started out with AI, every session was a new adventure starting from a blank slate.
 Providing project or enterprise context meant typing or copying it into the chat window for the AI to understand.
 Eventually, I built generalized context documents that summarized process notes, template requirements, and editorial standards.
 I could just drop these into the chat and get to work.
+Success!

 But the context for a social media campaign is different than the context for a 10-page white paper.
 And processes change.
 And editorial standards evolve.